SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/activities-tab.md

     > [!TIP]
     > To change the **Completed** status of an activity simply click the box.

-* The second column contains icons that indicate the type of activity, for example, a telephone for a call.
-These icons reflect the text in the **Type** column.
+* The second column contains icons that indicate the type of activity.

     [!include[Table showing icons for activities](../../../learn/includes/table-activity-icons.md)]